Choosing the Right Wire Nut: Sizing and Combination Guide

 How do I know if I’m using the right size wire nut?

-The only certain way to know how to choose wire nuts correctly is to ignore the color and check the manufacturer’s packaging.
+The only certain way to know how to choose wire nuts correctly is to check the manufacturer’s packaging.
 The packaging will feature a conductor combination chart that lists the exact number and AWG sizing of wires the connector is UL listed for.
 Always match your splice to this chart.

 Can I connect solid and stranded wires together with a standard wire nut?

 Yes, but with care.
-Most modern twist-on wire connectors are rated for solid to stranded connections.
-For the best result, strip the stranded wire slightly longer than the solid wire, pre-twist the conductors together with pliers, and then apply the wire nut.
-This ensures the connector’s spring securely grabs both wire types.
+Many modern twist-on wire connectors are listed for solid to stranded connections.
+For the best result, strip the stranded wire slightly longer than the solid wire, pre-twist the conductors together with pliers per the connector manufacturer’s instructions, and then apply the wire nut.
+This helps the connector’s spring securely engage both wire types.

 Are wire nut color codes universal?